dlinds/galactic-age-calculator/README.md

 1. What type of climate they live in
 2. How many calories they consume per day
-3. Preference for the beach or for the forest
+3. Preference for coffee or tea
 <br>

 # Setup/Installation Requirements